xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Scheduler.rst

   left as is.

-- **Handling of restored users:** If user has been deleted or disabled locallly, it may be automatically restored upon import.
+- **Handling of restored users:** If user has been deleted or disabled locally, it may be automatically restored upon import.
 Each user may be either un-deleted, re-enabled or both.
-It can be also left as is by choosing to do nothing
+It can be also left as is by choosing to do nothing.